 - Car Theft

 During investigations, evidence collection is often necessary to obtain enough evidence to develop probable cause.
 Most detectives are trained as evidence technicians.

 Besides investigating crime, the Detective Bureau is tasked with other responsibilities.
 Some of these tasks include Liquor Control Commission investigations, internal investigations, background investigations, and other tasks as assigned by the Chief of Police.

 The Westland Police Department has had a successful relationship with the First Step over the past 10 years.
 First Step is a non-profit agency that has a common goal with the police department to lower the incidence of domestic and sexual assault.
 This close relationship helps the police department provide better service to victims of domestic and sexual assault.
 For further information about First Step, visit their website or contact their 24-hour toll-free number 888-453-5900 or 734-722-6800.

 Successful police departments are aware that they can not do the job of fighting crime alone.
 With the help of citizens being the eyes and ears of the police department, the Westland Police Department can have a higher rate of solving crimes and helping make the City a safer place to live.
-With this thought in mind, information can be forwarded to the Westland Police Department Detective Bureau anonymously by emailing Crime Tips or through the City's Nixle mobile app.
+With this thought in mind, information can be forwarded to the Westland Police Department Detective Bureau anonymously by emailing Crime Tips.

 Another option to report crime anonymously is through Crime Stoppers.
 Crime Stoppers is a private non-profit organization that teams the police with citizen volunteers and financial support from the business community.
 Crime Stoppers provides cash rewards to individuals that give credible information that leads to an arrest on any criminal case.
 Hundreds of dollars have been distributed for tips used to solve cases in Westland.
 For further information on Crime Stoppers, visit the Crime Stoppers website or contact their toll-free number 800-773-2587.